 New York might have smog, but Hawaii takes it a step further with vog.
 Vog is volcanic smog and is common in Hawaii.
 If you live in this state, you often get a vog report.
 Those with respiratory conditions might just want to stay inside.

-Myths and legends abound on the Hawaiian Islands are creepy, but if you are looking for a scary fun fact about Hawaii, check out the Kaneana Cave.
+Myths and legends abound on the Hawaiian Islands, but if you are looking for a scary fun fact about Hawaii, check out the Kaneana Cave.
 Named for the god of creation, Kaneana Cave is a mysterious cave and home to shark God Nanaue.
 It's full of fun haunted stories that bring visitors from far and wide.

 Hawaii Weird Facts